UniversalDependencies/docs/_bor/index.md

 1SG-work-ASS
 ```

-For transitive verbs, the only agreement marker on the verb is that of the patient argument.
+For transitive verbs, the only agreement marker on the verb is that of the patient (absolutive) argument.

 ```
 adugore emage ewido